juliendelplanque/FamixNG-Tutorial/src-benoit/BindTwoMetamodels.md

 ## How to do it?

-Almost the same as for one metamodel
+Almost the same as for one meta-model

 ***BUT***

 - The remote entity are defined with `remoteEntity: withPrefix:`
-- The class side of the generator should implement `submetamodels` witch return the collection of the remote metamodels.
+- The class side of the generator should implement `submetamodels` witch return the collection of the remote meta-models.

 ::: block